 306 Main Library

-The Digital Humanities is an emerging discipline that applies computation to research in the humanities.
-More than simply conducting research with computers, Digital Humanities scholars utilize all of the emerging tools facilitated by computation to conduct their analysis of the various materials throughout the humanities disciplines.
-It is a suite of resources, a community, a research methodology, cutting edge tools, and more.
-Check out the Bibliography on the Resources page to learn more.
+Digital humanities is an emerging discipline that applies computational methods to research in the humanities.
+More than simply conducting research with computers, digital humanities scholars of all disciplines utilize the emerging methods facilitated by computation to conduct their analysis of the various materials.
+It is a suite of resources, a community, a research methodology, a toolkit, and more.

 Planning your research project in advance can help you keep track of your goals and organize your research.
 A plan will allow you to tackle the various aspects of your project methodically so that each part of your project can be completed in a timely manner.
 Proper planning will ensure that each part of the project will be completed in the correct order so that there will be no lag time between processes.
 It is also important to know what you plan to do with the data you generate.
-This could include plants to archive it, share it, etc.
+This could include plans to archive it, share it, etc.